 I don't know what town she lives in.

-I live uh in Shreveport.
+I live in Shreport.

-If you call that living.
+If you call that Linda.

-Oh no, I'm kidding.
+Oh, no, I'm kidding.

 It was a joke.

-I live near it.
+I live in Eris.

-Oh, see.
+Oh, see?

 You two should get together.

-I got to talk to Linda.
+And Linda, I got to talk to Linda.

-Oh my gosh, her accent is really true.
+Her accent is really true.

 It's not fake for the show.

-That is awful.
+That is awesome.

 Linda sounds okay.

-He can't copy her.
+You can't copy her.

 Hey, I hate to break it to you.